Title: The End of The SWAT Kats?!

 “Mini-Turboblades, fire!” he yelled.

-“What the-?!”
 The small blades flew from T-Bone’s Glovatrix straight at Hard Drive, who tried to dodge, but they hit their intended target.
-He yelled as his Surge Coat was slashed, cutting wires and rupturing the battery cell.
-Almost immediately, the suit began to power down.
-The blue electrical aura around him vanished.
-His mohawk sagged, becoming a shaggy mop once more.
+He yelled as his Surge Coat was slashed, cutting wires and rupturing the battery cel.
+Almost immediately, the suit began to power down, the blue electrical aura around him vanished, his mohawk sagged, becoming a shaggy mop.
 He looked disbelieving at T-Bone as pupils appeared in his eyes once more.

 “Got to get away!” he squealed.